Second Battle of Donetsk Airport: Battle begins (September–October 2014)

 Amidst heavy artillery fire, DPR forces pressed further into the airport on 3 October.
 The militants broke into the airport's old terminal building by using smoke bombs for cover.
 According to a spokesman for the Armed Forces of Ukraine, the militant advance had been supported by "Russian drones".
 Their tanks turned their guns on the new terminal building, the main stronghold for Ukrainian soldiers at the airport.
 Despite this, Ukrainian forces later managed to push the insurgents out of half of the old terminal building, and halted their advance.
 Government forces said that they destroyed two DPR tanks and killed 12 militants in the fighting.
 According to a Ukrainian military official, it was "the biggest single loss among rebels" since the start of the 5 September ceasefire agreement.
 Four Ukrainian soldiers died in the fighting, including two from the far-right group Right Sector.

 DPR forces made another attempt to seize control of Donetsk airport on 9 October.
 They said that they managed to capture most of the airport, but this did not occur.
 Government forces repelled the attack.
 During this skirmish, heavy shelling in districts close to the airport resulted in the deaths of at least five civilians.

 Fighting between Ukrainian and DPR forces intensified in mid-October.
 Six people were wounded by shelling on 19 October.
-A large explosion caused by shelling at a chemical works near the airport on 20 October damaged the Donbass Arena, and caused damage to buildings across Donetsk.
-DPR authorities said that Ukrainian forces had caused the explosion with a Tochka U missile system, which the Ukrainian government denied.
+A large explosion caused by shelling at a chemical works near the airport on 20 October damaged the Donbas Arena, and caused damage to buildings across Donetsk.
+DPR authorities said that Ukrainian forces had caused the explosion with a Tochka-U missile system, which the Ukrainian government denied.
 Ukrainian soldiers at the airport, facing constant siege, were forced to hide behind concrete walls.
 According to a Ukrainian soldier at the airport, DPR forces infiltrated the tunnel network beneath the airport buildings.
 Ukrainian forces maintained their hold on the control tower and the old terminal building.

 By 28 October, all but the first three floors of the new terminal building had collapsed.
 It had become a "blackened skeleton".
 Ukrainian forces maintained control of the ground and first floors of the airport, whilst DPR forces controlled the second floor and the basement tunnel network.
 The building had become littered with booby traps and debris, with Ukrainian and DPR forces fighting in a "claustrophobic game of cat and mouse".
 According to a report that appeared in the Los Angeles Times, DPR forces constantly shelled the airport, and separatist ground forces attacked Ukrainian troops in the new terminal building at least once a day.
 The runway had become unusable, covered in destroyed armoured vehicles.
 The report said that in the new terminal building, "every pane of glass has shattered; every door, wall and ceiling has been pierced with bullets and shrapnel".